Maximal Brain Damage Without Data or Optimization: Disrupting Neural Networks via Sign-Bit Flips: Introduction

 \section{Introduction}

-Deep neural networks (DNNs) power a wide range of applications, including safety-critical tasks such as autonomous driving, unmanned aerial vehicle (UAV) navigation, medical diagnostics, and robotics, where real-time decision-making is essential.
-However, the increasing reliance on DNNs also raises concerns about their resilience to malicious attacks.
-Ensuring the robustness of DNNs is crucial to maintaining their reliability in such critical applications.
+Deep neural networks (DNNs) now underpin a wide range of systems, from vision models to reasoning large language models.
+Their deployment in safety-critical and economically important settings raises an immediate security question: how much access and computation does an attacker need in order to induce severe failure?
+In this work we show that, once an attacker can write to stored parameters, the answer can be disturbingly small.

-In this paper, we expose a critical vulnerability in DNNs that allows for severe disruption by flipping as few as one to ten sign bits, a tiny fraction of the model’s parameters.
-Our method demonstrates how a small number of bit flips, within models containing up to hundred millions of parameters, can cause catastrophic degradation in performance.
+We expose a cross-domain vulnerability in DNNs that allows severe disruption by flipping only a few carefully chosen parameter bits.
 We systematically analyze and identify the parameters most susceptible to sign flips, which we term ``critical parameters.''
-Our approach disrupts models by flipping the sign bits in their weights, achieving significant performance degradation with minimal computational effort across a wide range of model architectures.
+By flipping a tiny number of these critical sign bits, an attacker can catastrophically damage deep neural network models across various domains, including classification, detection, and segmentation systems, as well as large language models.
 Crucially, our approach is data-agnostic: it requires only direct access to model weights, bypassing any need for training or validation data.
+The same vulnerability even extends to Mixture-of-Experts (MoE) language models, in which each token is routed through only a small subset of experts: for Qwen3-30B-A3B-Thinking, two sign flips into two different experts are sufficient to reduce accuracy from 78\% to 0\%.

-Our method is an extremely lightweight, \emph{Pass-free} Attack, which needs no additional computational passes and is driven by a magnitude-based heuristic, considering inductive bias on learnable features and the flow of information within the networks.
-We also propose an enhanced \emph{1-Pass} Attack that employs a single forward and backward pass (on random inputs) to refine the selection of critical parameters.
-Despite this small increase in computation, the attack remains highly efficient, preserves its data independence, and inflicts even greater damage on the model.
+Our method is deliberately lightweight.
+The forward-pass-free version, \methodname{} requires no additional computational passes and ranks candidate weights using a magnitude-based heuristic guided by inductive bias and the flow of information through the network.
+We also propose an enhanced 1-pass attack, \emethodname{}, that uses a single forward and backward pass on random inputs to refine the selection of critical parameters.
+Both variants remain computationally inexpensive compared with prior weight-space attacks, yet still induce catastrophic failures across very different architectures and tasks.